Every object in the National Museum tells a story and our dynamic, curriculum-linked school programs bring these stories to life.

 Nine spaces marked ‘bus stop’ near the main entrance, with a set-down and pick-up zone near the red fire-hydrant boosters, and overflow parking on Lawson Crescent

 Frequently asked questions

 The Museum is a large building with lots to see and do.
-If you’re teacher-guided we recommend you stay at least two hours.
-If you’re doing a two-hour Museum-guided program, you may want an extra hour for free exploration, extending your stay to three hours
+If you’re doing a two-hour Museum educator-led program, you may want an extra hour for free exploration, extending your stay to three hours.

 General Museum entry is free.
-Museum-guided programs, including Kspace are delivered by our staff at a cost per student.
-Teacher-guided visits and activities are free
+Museum educator-led programs are delivered by our staff at a cost per student.
+Digital excursions are free.